Aparecido-Junior/sql_project_data_job_analysis/README.md

 - The most common roles are Senior Data Engineers (3) and Senior Data Scientists (2).
 - Other roles include Data Engineers (2), Senior Data Analysts (2), and Data Scientists (1).
-- CI&T is the most active employer, listing 5 out of 10 job postings.

 **3️⃣ Salary Insights 💰**